 • Curriculum links - each book is linked to the curriculum.

 I received five books in this band.
-There are many more - in fact, there are over 120 books in each band, with an equal amount of Fiction and Non-Fiction readers - the books reviewed in this section are all non-fiction.
+There are many more, with an equal amount of Fiction and Non-Fiction readers - the books reviewed in this section are all non-fiction.
 The non-fiction books cover a wide range of subjects, all matched to the National Curriculum, so children are enhancing their learning at the same time as improving their reading skills.
 Each topic is described on a two-page spread, with carefully selected language to match the book banding.
 Ideas for reading are found at the end of each book.
 Parents will find these books excellent for furthering their child's interest in specific subjects.

 Roman Life in Britain shows how dramatically life for people in Britain changed when the Roman Emperor Claudius invaded in 43 AD.
 Learn how people in Roman Britain lived, travelled, ate, dressed and even washed themselves.
 Find out why the Romans came to Britain and why they had to leave.

 Mega Plants takes a fascinating look at huge plants from around the world, including trees that grow larger than the Statue of Liberty or weigh ten times as much as the Blue Whale.
 Superb photos will really capture children's attention.

 The Stone Age has an appealing approach, with some slightly cartoon-style illustrations depicting everyday life; it's a nice friendly approach.
 The photos show plenty of artefacts, and the text is easy to read and very informative.